mekanika/skematic/README.md

 3. `generate`: Compute and apply generated values
 4. `transform`: Run transform functions on values
 5. `strip`: Removes matching field values after all other formatting
+6. `mapIdFrom`: Sets the id field on data to be on the 'primaryKey'

 Meaning if you have an uppercase transform, it will run AFTER your generate methods, thus uppercasing whatever they produce.